Sorry, you need to enable JavaScript to visit this website.

 My bin is gross, how to I clean it?

-We recommend rinsing plastic containers with soap and water between uses.
+We recommend rinsing your bin with soap and water between uses.
 Your kitchen caddy is dishwasher safe, however, do NOT heat dry.

 To better control odor, you can line the bottom of your kitchen caddy or collection bin with shredded newspapers or store food scraps in the freezer or refrigerator until your collection date.